 Signs of separation anxiety occur on a spectrum and can vary in intensity, as well as how much they impact the conflict or stress of a relationship.
 Signs of separation anxiety can be found in people of all ages and genders.

-Common signs of separation anxiety in a relationship include:
+Common signs and symptoms of separation anxiety in a relationship include:

 - Difficulties concentrating